bntti/circle-video-player/README.md

 # Circle video player

 Plays various video formats using circles.
-Can also be used to play video from a webcam or mobile phone.
+Can also be used to play video from a webcam or a mobile phone.

 ### Dependencies: